-Kira Hall was born and raised in Yellowknife, Northwest Territories.
-Her performing career began at age seven, where she marched up to her mother with an ad for the local community production of Carousel and told her, “We need to go to this.”
-From there she was hooked, involved with every performance opportunity she could grab in her small northern city.
+I was born and raised in Yellowknife, Northwest Territories.
+My performing career began at age seven, when I marched up to my mother with an ad for the local community production of Carousel and told her, “We need to go to this.”
+From there I was hooked, involved with every performance opportunity I could grab in my small northern city.

-She graduated from the Canadian College of Performing Arts with her Enriched Certificate in the Performing Arts with Honours, and moved out to Toronto in 2011, where she continues to seamlessly move between performance worlds.
-She discovered a particular aptitude for puppetry as Kate Monster/Lucy the Slut in the premiere Canadian cast of Avenue Q, and puppet magic has become a central pillar of her career, both onstage and onscreen.
-Most recently she has provided puppetry for CBC Kids, TVOKids, and the Australia-based Flying Bark Productions.
-She also is a talented voice artist, having loaned her voice to commercials for Tim Hortons, The Bay, Hotels.com, and Preakness Stakes.
+I graduated with honours from the Canadian College of Performing Arts, and moved out to Toronto in 2011, where I continue to seamlessly move between performance worlds.
+I discovered a particular aptitude for puppetry as Kate Monster/Lucy the Slut in the premiere Canadian cast of Avenue Q, and puppet magic has become a central pillar of my career, both onstage and onscreen.
+Most recently I have provided puppetry for CBC Kids, TVOKids, and the Australia-based Flying Bark Productions.
+As an actor, I cherish fun and imaginative roles.
+I recently was the Prince in The Little Prince: Reimagined, a new stage adaptation of the classic book by Puzzle Piece, as well as the title character of the 48 Hour Film Project film The Trainee, which I also co-wrote.
+As a voice artist I’ve loaned my voice to commercials for Tim Hortons, The Bay, Hotels.com, and Preakness Stakes.

-Kira loves to write her own work, from her hit solo play Paleoncology to the award-winning short film Farm is a Four-Letter Word.
-Active as a playwright and fledging screenwriter, she is always excited about the possibility for collaboration, especially with artists back home in the North.
+I love to write my own work, from my hit solo play Paleoncology to the award-winning short film Farm is a Four-Letter Word.
+Active as a playwright and fledging screenwriter, I’m always excited about the possibility for collaboration, especially with artists back home in the North.

-Kira’s other interests include puzzles, animated movies, things that are slightly spooky, cheese, and books that make her sad.
+My other interests include puzzles, animated movies, things that are slightly spooky, cheese, and books that make me sad.